 Please "like" and "share" this page and the individual pages you visit here.

+The origin of Karaism is uncertain. means "Followers of the Bible [only]."
 Karaites reject what they view as the Talmudic additions of the Rabbinate.
 They see the rabbis as elevating their Talmud above HaShem's Written Torah.
-Karaism relies solely on the authority of Torah as revealed through Moshe Rabbeinu; most also accept the rest of the Tanach or Hebrew Bible.
-Since the events at Mount Sinai are the origin of our holy religion, Karaism places their origin to circa 2480 HH (1280 BCE).
+Karaism relies solely on the authority of the Torah as revealed through Moshe Rabbeinu and encourages individual study and personal interpretation.
+Most Karaites also accept the rest of the Tanach or Hebrew Bible.

 In the ninth century, Anan ben David and his followers absorbed sects, such the Isawites (followers of Abu Isa al-Isfahani), Yudghanites, and the remnants of the pre-Talmudic Sadducees and Boethusians.
 Anan led a polemic with the rabbinical establishment and later non-Ananist sects emerged, like the Ukbarites.